Deva dynasty of Jammu: Ranjit Dev

 Ranjit Dev, like his brother Balwant Dev, was a patron of the arts.
 During Ranjit's reign, Jammu's local economy benefited, as trading developed, which was noted by the English traveller George Forster in 1783.
 Forster also noted that the Jammuite rulers were tolerant on the matter of religion.
 Many refugees from other areas of India settled in Jammu during this period, such as Malka Zamani, Mughlani Begum (widow of Mir Mannu), Hari Singh (s/o Kaura Mal, the diwan of Mir Mannu), and Dalpat Rai (s/o Lakhpat Rai).
+Also, Sikhs would find refuge in his domain.
 Ranjit Dev sided with Ahmad Shah Durrani during his invasion of Kashmir.
 He had also sent his sons to aid Nuruddin Bamzai against Sukh Jiwan Mal in 1762.
+His daughter, was married to the Raja of Nurpur.

 The downfall of the Mughals led the Sikh Misls to arise in the Punjab in the subsequent power-vacuum that followed, with this change having repercussions on the Hill States.
+The first Sikh Misl to seek power over Jammu were the Bhangis, who bordered the Jammuite kingdom from Pathankot in the east to Rawalpindi to the west.
+Other prevalent Sikh Misls in the region were the Kanhaiyas and Sukerchakias.
+In 1757, Gujjar Singh Bhangi captured Islamgarh, Poonch, and Dev Batala from Jammu.
 Towards the end of Ranjit Dev's rule, the Sikh clans of Punjab (misls) gained ascendency, and Jammu began to be contested by the Bhangi, Kanhaiya and Sukerchakia misls.
-Around 1770, the Bhangi misl attacked Jammu and forced Ranjit Dev to become a tributary.
+In 1770, the Bhangi misl attacked Jammu and forced Ranjit Dev to become a tributary.
 Other sources state that Ranjit Dev was able to successfully fend-off the Sikh attacks on Jammu that occurred later-on in his reign and that it was his successors that succumbed to the Sikhs.
+In 1779, Ranjit Dev invaded Kashmir which was governed by the Afghans after being assured of local support but the attack was thwarted and the Jammu forces retreated.
+Ranjit Dev believed his elder son, Braj Dev, was not fit to succeed him and instead supported his younger son Dalel Singh as his immediate successor.
+This angered his elder son, who allied with the Sukerchakia and Kanhaiya Misls to gain the Jammu throne, while Ranjit Dev's faction (along with their Bhangi, Chamba, Nurpur, and Basohli allies) were defeated.
+Ranjit Dev died in 1781.

 Braj Dev

 Raja Braj Dev was a ruler of the Deva dynasty of Jammu, Jamwal Dogras, who ruled from 1782 to 1787.
 He was killed by Sikhs during a battle.
-During his time Battle of Jammu (1774) was fought which was an important battle to secure Jammu.
+During his time, the Battle of Jammu (1774) was fought which was an important battle to secure Jammu.
 In this battle Sikh chief Jhanda Singh Dhillon was shot dead.